 We talk to our kids every day, but are we talking to them about Jesus every day?
-You don't need rehearsed words or the perfect quiet moment; you can tell them about Jesus anytime- while getting them dressed, while they are eating, while they are playing with their toys, driving in the car-there are so many opportunities to bring Jesus into your conversation!
-Talk to them about how God made them, tell them about all the good things Jesus has done for the world and most of all about His wonderful love!
+You don't need rehearsed words or the perfect quiet moment; you can tell them about Jesus anytime- while getting them dressed, while they are eating, while they are playing with their toys, or driving in the car; there are so many opportunities to bring Jesus into your conversation!
+Talk to them about how God made them, tell them about all the good things Jesus has done for the world, and most of all about His wonderful love!

 2. Pray with and for your child

 There is no such thing as a wasted prayer.
 God hears all of our prayers and the prayers of our children.
 Your child's prayers may start out being for seemingly small things-sick pets, nice weather for the park, and no bad dreams at night time, but by showing them that we can bring these little things before God because He cares for us, we show them that they can bring big things to God too!

 "Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God."
 Philippians 4:6